konker/tuomiokirkko-serverless/README.md

 ### Deploying
 The following description assumes that:

-- You have built the code and created a file named TuomiokirkonKello.zip
+- You have followed the build instructions and created a file named TuomiokirkonKello.zip
 - Your AWS account ID is: 123456789000
 - Your function will be named: "MyFunction"